 \subsection{Effect of Exemplar Buffer Size}

-In this section, we delve deeper into understanding the role of exemplar buffer size within the iCaRL framework The buffer sizes tested are $\{20,50,100,200,500\}$.
+In this section, we explore the exemplar buffer size in iCaRL.
+The buffer sizes tested are $\{20,50,100,200,500\}$.
 Figure \ref{fig:buffer} illustrates that the exemplar buffer size does not drastically affect the test loss.
-However, a considerably large buffer size, like 500, could lead to a higher loss, thus suggesting that more exemplars does not always translate to better effectiveness.
-In light of this, we suggest a relatively smaller buffer size for improved efficiency.
+However, a considerably large buffer size, like 500, could lead to a higher loss, suggesting that more exemplars does not always translate to better model accuracy.
+In light of this, we suggest a relatively smaller buffer size to improve efficiency.